dcumachinelearning/ml-group/rbms/rbm_equations/README.md

 - (2) clone _your fork_ to your machine
 - (3) copy the rbm_equations.iypnb template: `cp rbm_equations.ipynb <your_name>.rbm_equations.ipynb`
 - (4) work through the template
+  - if you're writing latex, remember to change the cell type to 'markdown'
 - (5) add, and commit 1 or more times while you are working:
   - `git add <your_name>.rbm_equations.ipynb`
   - `git commit -m 'your message'`